Dual-Diagnosis Disorders in Women

 Support groups allow patients to share their stories, struggles, frustrations and any other experiences in a healthy and safe environment.
 Everyone in a support group has the same goal and sometimes reaching for that goal on your own can become isolating.
 That’s why support groups are an excellent way to encourage people to go on, stick to their treatment plan, and stay clean.

 Dealing with substance abuse and addiction is not easy, and it’s even more difficult when patients also have mental health issues.
 However, with so many programs and treatments out there, there is still hope for a not so daunting road to recovery.
 With a little courage and support from your loved ones, you can make that first step and be on your way towards regaining control over your life.

 Get Help You Deserve for Co-Occurring Conditions

-Young women with an addiction to drugs or alcohol also often struggle with multiple mental health issues.
+Women with an addiction to drugs or alcohol also often struggle with multiple mental health issues.
 A dual diagnosis (also called a co-occurring disorder) is when addiction is complicated by a simultaneous mental health disorder.
 Casa Capri Recovery has the expert partnerships to effectively treat dual diagnosis.
 This happens both within our drug rehab, and our alcohol treatment center.
-Here’s a list of mental health diagnoses we frequently encounter in young women:
+Here’s a list of mental health diagnoses we frequently encounter in women:

 - Major and Minor Depression